BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 - as a bonus, a further determination is made of whetehr the number is Positive, Negative or Zero.
 - nested if statements and f strings are used.

+**-> A basic unit converter** - the 11th of November 2024
+- taking user input to change miles in to kilometers and vice versa, degrees Fahrenheit into degrees Celsius and vice versa.
+- making use of the pyinputplus library, a while loop and if / elif statements.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.